oskariorg/oskari-frontend/api/mapping/layerselector/request/showfilteredlayerlistrequest.md

 # ShowFilteredLayerListRequest

-Filter wanted layers visible in layerlist.
+Filter layers shown on layerlist.

 ## Use cases